#Article

 According to John Rowan of Advantage Business Equipment, there are nine things businesses should shred:

-All of these papers include personal and company information that fraudsters could use to steal the identity of an employee, where they could then make fraudulent use of their company or personal credit cards or bank accounts.
+All of these papers include personal and company information that fraudsters could use to steal the identity of an employee, where they could then make fraudulent use of their company or personal credit cards or bank accounts

-2. Prioritize Data
+2. Prioritize Sensitive Data for Better Data Theft Protection

 Next, you’ll need to assess your data protection protocols and prioritize them.